Nabil-Shartaj-Khan/Note-Site/README.md

 # 📒 SoulSync- Your Personal Reminder App

-A simple, no-nonsense web app to help you track quizzes, assignments, and exams—all in one place.
+A simple, no-nonsense progressive web app to help you track quizzes, assignments, and exams—all in one place.
 Add notes with due dates, filter by type, and keep everything stored locally in your browser.
 I originally built this for my lovely wife, because I felt she needed a better way to stay on top of her deadlines.

 ## 🔧 Features